unixsurfer/anycast_healthchecker/README.rst

 Anycast is being used as a mechanism to switch traffic between and within data-centers for the following main reasons:

-* the switch of traffic occurs without the need to enforce a change to the clients
+* the switch of traffic occurs without the need to enforce a change to clients

-In case of loss of a service in one location, traffic to that location will be switched to another data-center without any manual intervention and most importantly without pushing a change to the clients which you don't always control.
+In case of loss of a service in one location, traffic to that location will be switched to another data-center without any manual intervention and most importantly without pushing a change to clients which you don't always control.

 * the switch happens within few milliseconds